saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 Description = Public Consumption View, Customer Location Hierarchy
 ```

 * Replace the default code in the view editor with the following code.
+Note that in this case aliases are being used for the view output.
+This is very important as this view will be later used in the SAP Analytics Cloud for a Location Dimension.
+The field names in the Location Dimension must be different than the field names in the other view to avoid errors.
+Of course you can always rename those fields later on when you are using the HANA Modeling tool.

 ```
 @AbapCatalog.sqlViewName: 'ZXSHCCUSTOMERGEO'